 Click on personaliza the link.
 And click on create item icon under the desired region.

 Create the new Address item.
-Provide all properties:
+Provide all properties: ID -- Address

 Data Type -- Varchar2